manelpuig/rUBot_mecanum_ws/Documentation/05_rUBot_projects.md

 The nexts steps will be:

-- Define a proper simulated world in Gazebo
+- world setup
-- spawn the robot model in Gazebo world
+- bringup the robot
+- create the map
-- setup the robot with camera
+- create the "point based trajectory"
+- Signal identification
-- start the line follower node
+- SLAM and Navigation within the tajectory

-### **World setup**
+### **1. World setup**

 We have created different models to include in gazebo world: